VViIIis/LoanQualifierApp/README.md

 ## Usage

-this is an example of how the loan qualifier application works.
+This is an example of how the loan qualifier application works.

 ?
 Enter a file path to a rate-sheet (.csv): data/daily_rate_sheet.csv ?
 What's your credit score?
 750